aldreth/poesis/src/pages/what-we-do.md

 Where we can be inspired by the wonder of the world and for new ways of being in relationship to emerge.

-## Who the activities and practices will be for
+## The activities and practices will be for:

 - Individuals of all ages
 - Organisations societally focussed